neila/algorap/README.md

 The generated .txt file should then be fed into spitfire.py with the optimal settings, which creates fresh lyrics, algorithimically trained to optimize rhyme density.

-(Currently, the process of picking the optimal model and applying it is left for manual operation, for customization purposes)
+(Currently, the process of picking the optimal model and applying it to the neural network is left for manual operation for customization purposes)